 The aim of all spiritual development work is to find the core of our being—our real existence.
 It is light.
 It is beauty.
 In our core, there is nothing to fear.
 To get there, we must navigate through a maze of our illusions—a maze of illusory fears.
 We fear life and we also fear ourselves.
-We hide how we’re constantly affecting and being affected by negativity.
+And we hide how we’re constantly affecting and being affected by negativity.

 We go through all these gyrations to avoid seeing that we have these illusions.
 This only serves to alienate us further from our nucleus—our real existence in which we know there is nothing to fear.
 But we have to walk through our fears to find out that they are illusions.
 Then we can choose if we want to keep living with these illusions.
 Giving them up requires effort.
 And we have to be willing to change, and to chance the unknown.
 We could be living in the world in a whole different way.